 Intended outcome Success criteria Improve oral and vocabulary skills of disadvantaged pupils from Y1 - Y6 Quantitate and qualitative assessment data indicate significantly improved oral language skills.
 Improved reading attainment among disadvantaged pupils.
 By 2024/2025, all disadvantaged children are achieving their aspirational targets for reading.
-KS2 reading outcomes - 75% meet the expected standard.
-High attaining pupils, are motivated and challenged to ensure rates of progress and aspirational targets are achieved across all subjects, but particularly in maths.
+KS2 reading outcomes (2023) - 50% to meet the expected standard.
+November 2023 Disadvantaged pupils met aspirational targets in KS2.
+KS1 pupils met individual targets High attaining pupils, are motivated and challenged to ensure rates of progress and aspirational targets are achieved across all subjects, but particularly in maths.
 2024/2025 outcomes, across all key stages, show that ALL disadvantaged pupils, with previous high attainment are exceeding the expected standard.
-To ensure that emotional and wellbeing support is available for pupils, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/2025 demonstrated by: significant increase in the support (internal/external) provided qualitative data from pupils, teachers and parents Improve opportunities for disadvantaged pupils to engage in a range of enrichment and extra-curricular activities A significant increase in participation in enrichment and extra-curricular activities, particularly among disadvantaged pupils.
-Disadvantaged pupils have the same access to enrichment activities as non- disadvantaged pupil.
+To ensure that emotional and wellbeing support is available for pupils, particularly our Sustained high levels of wellbeing from 2024/2025 demonstrated by: disadvantaged pupils. significant increase in the support (internal/external) provided qualitative data from pupils, teachers and parents November 2023 - disadvantaged pupils have bespoke support.
+Enhanced PSHCE & personal development opportunities in place.
+Improve opportunities for disadvantaged pupils to engage in a range of enrichment and extra-curricular activities A significant increase in participation in enrichment and extra-curricular activities, particularly among disadvantaged pupils.
+Disadvantaged pupils have the same access to enrichment activities as non-disadvantaged pupil.